Research Project: Key processes governing luminescence temperature memory coating systems

 Research Project: Advanced characterisation of small molecule adsorption in complex solid materials

-Research Project: High-dielectric contstant organic for high efficiency photovoltaics
+Research Project: Characterisation of organic semiconductors for the development of high efficiency photovoltaics

 Supervisors: Fracno Cacialli (UCL), Natalie Stingelin (Imperial), Hugo Bronstein (Cambridge)